-- All New project Review Applications are required to submit documentation dated between May 1, 2019 and September 30, 2019, in order for the commitment to count for match or leverage. - While match and leverage can be either cash or in-kind, please note that submitting only in-kind sources may call into question the strength and fiscal capacity to administer the project. - Designated match and leveraging cannot be duplicated across applications. - Review NOFA and HUD's Renewal Project Detailed Instructions to determine what the match documentation requirements are for e-snaps applications. - Note: If third-party is listed in e-snaps application, a separate 7A attachment screen will appear that should be used to attach MOU(s) documentation that confirms the in-kind match commitment.
-If the MOU documentation is not available at application submission, it will be a condition for grant execution, if HUD conditionally awarded.
+- All New project Review Applications are required to submit documentation dated July 1, 2021 or later, in order for the commitment to count for match or leverage. - While match and leverage can be either cash or in-kind, please note that submitting only in-kind sources may call into question the strength and fiscal capacity to administer the project. - Designated match and leveraging cannot be duplicated across applications. - Review NOFO and HUD's New Project Detailed Instructions to determine what the match documentation requirements are for e-snaps applications. - Note: If third-party match is listed in e-snaps application, a separate attachment screen will appear that should be used to attach MOU(s) documentation that confirms the in-kind match commitment. - Leveraging should only be reported in the review application, and is not required in e-snaps